OWASP/DVSA/AWS/LESSONS/LESSON_08.md

 However, re-submitting the "update" request right after the "billing" request, might end up with paying for less than what we managed to order.

-Let's try:
+Let's try.
 Assuming that we already completed all the relevant data.
 We have only (1) item in our cart that costs $25:

 ![alt cart](https://i.imgur.com/8H60Bym.png)

 We will now send a *billing* request, and right after it an *update* request: